TGRexGamer/GamerNitro1/README.md

 GamerNitro is a feature-rich BetterDiscord plugin designed to enhance your Discord experience.
 This plugin offers various functionality such as customizable screensharing quality, emoji bypasses, profile accents, client themes, and more!

+INFO: It only works if you don't have Nitro!!

 Table of Contents:

 - Features